 To export segment data, click on the dropdown of the save-button and choose the option "Export"

 Select where you want to save the file.
 By default the name of the export file is

 "BlueConic_Export_[segment name]_[date (yyyymmdd)]_[time (hhmm)]".

-In the right hand sidebar, the "statistics"-widget is displayed.
-It shows the amount of profiles in the selected segment over time.
+In the right hand sidebar, the "statistics" widget is displayed.
+It shows the number of profiles in the selected segment over time.

 You can change the view of the line graph by adjusting the range of values that are shown as well as the time period.
 You can also export the values shown in the graph in order to inspect them in external applications.
 See Graph options for complete information on the graph options that are available.

 In the right hand sidebar, the "related items" widget is displayed.
 It shows the other objects in BlueConic that are directly related to the segment that you are managing.